-Don’t be afraid to try new and emerging technologies, and think beyond what you’ve done in the past.
-For example, bring in experts in health fields such as nutrition to reach people on a personal level and allow for questions to be asked in a safe environment.
+Plan sponsors shouldn’t be afraid to try new and emerging technologies, and think beyond what they’ve done in the past.
+For example, bringing in experts in health fields such as family building, behavioral health and nutrition can reach people on a personal level and allow for questions to be asked in a safe environment.

 A lack of education around benefits also can be detrimental for those who are in the process of starting a family, including expectant mothers and those looking to fertility treatment, adoption or surrogacy.
 Women with lower health insurance literacy are less likely to have preconception counseling, and on average they start prenatal care 4.5 weeks later.

-When designing communications, be sure to include family-focused benefits.
+When designing communications, plan sponsors should be sure to include family-focused benefits.
 Research shows that 34% of respondents would change jobs or encourage their partner to change jobs for better pregnancy, fertility and adoption coverage.

 Originally published on 4/19/21 and updated on 4/5/23.